 1. The focus of inductive study is the Word of God.

 There is very little room in inductive study for opinion or speculation.
 God either said it explicitly in His Word or He didn’t.
 When you focus only on what sayeth the Lord, the wisdom of the world and other Christian leaders becomes less important.
 When you study inductively, you learn exactly what God said, where He said it, when He said it, and (in many cases) why He said it.

-This helps the student to learn God’s wisdom and sort out and rid oneself of the popular (and sometimes false or misleading) ideas of the day, which may or may not be Biblical.
+This helps the Bible student learn God’s wisdom and sort out and rid oneself of the popular (and sometimes false or misleading) ideas of the day, which may or may not be Biblical.
 I have learned from God’s Word some of what I have heard in pulpits in churches I thought were Bible-teaching, Bible-believing churches was actually the opinion of the man standing in the pulpit, not the accurate truth of the Word of God.

 I study the Bible inductively to know for sure that what I know about God is from His mouth.

 2. In inductive study, the teacher is the Holy Spirit.

 I recently heard a sermon about the disciples on the road to Emmaus after the resurrection of our Lord (Luke 24:13-35).
 You know the scene: